-A normal toilet mechanism is to flush the toilet- water goes down to bowl-then flush away to the drain.
+A normal toilet mechanism is to flush the toilet- water goes down to the bowl-then flush away to the drain.
 Reversely toilet tank begins to fill with water for the next use.

 But while the flush component shows some issues, either tank water getting low or leaking from tank to bowl.

-One day, I freak out to see my toilet water Level in Toilet Tank Drops and immediately call a plumber.
+One day, I freak out to see my toilet water Level in Toilet Tank Drop and immediately call a plumber.
 I lost so many bucks to know why am I losing water in my toilet tank.

 He explained everything to me.
 After knowing the cause, I almost fainted due to a silly job.
 Why had I not researched before?